 - While verifying that the required peak Torque (Tpk_required) is less than available peak torque (Tpk_available) from the selected motor and drive, at its needed rpm.

 Special application conditions

-The expansion of closed-loop motion control technology into less conventional applications often results in specific requirements or conditions of operation that exceed ordinary intermittent-duty operation.
+The expansion of closed-loop motion control technology into unconventional applications often results in conditions that exceed ordinary intermittent-duty operation.
 However, even conventional applications sometimes present special conditions.

 For example, a design may specify that in the event of an emergency stop (E-stop) all controlled motion must halt before the removal of mains power and within a specific amount of time.
 For most applications, this isn’t usually an issue … but on large machines with significant kinetic energy, time needed to bring an axis’ motion to a stop can easily exceed the typical maximum 4-to-5 seconds of available peak current from a paired motor-drive combination [Ic(drive) equal to approximately Ic(motor)].